yeetusonthefetus/ISS-Assignment1/README.md

 The original quotes.txt is present in the given directory.

 ##Q3
-Each subpart has its own .sh file.
+All subparts are in one .sh file.
+The outputs of each subpart is given with a blank line between each part.
 The input file will be given as an argument in the command line.For example:

-./q3a.sh quotes.txt
+./q3.sh quotes.txt
 with quotes.txt being the input file

 All outputs will be shown on the terminal itself.